CygnusNetworks/cygnus-puppet-disk-facter/README.md

 #Usage

-After installing the disk-facter, you will get the following variables:
+After installing the disk_facter, you will get the following variables:

  * `block_devices`: A comma separated list of block device names with the leading `/dev/` removed.